Booking Delta Airlines Pet Travel

 Pets as Carry On

 Pets permitted in the cabin include dogs, cats, and household birds.
-However, household birds are only allowed to travel in cabin on domestic flights within the US.
+However, household birds are only allowed to travel in the cabin on domestic flights within the US.

 The following restrictions apply:

-- Your pet must remain inside the kennel (with door secured) while in a Delta boarding area (during boarding and deplaning), a Delta airport lounge, and while onboard the aircraft.
+- Your pet must remain inside the kennel (with door secured) in a Delta boarding area (during boarding and deplaning), a Delta airport lounge, and while onboard the aircraft.

 - Your pet must be at least 10 weeks old for domestic travel in the US, 16 weeks old if traveling internationally to the US, or 15 weeks old for travel in the EU.